Board & Governance

 Board Director

 Leanne is CEO of the Consumers Health Forum of Australia and a committed health advocate with executive experience across Australian government and non-government organisations.
-Leanne is a board director of Coordinare South East New South Wales PHN and the Australian Pharmacy Council.
-Leanne is the Independent Chair of Coordinare’s Community Advisory Committee.
+Leanne is a board director of Coordinare South East New South Wales PHN and the Population Health Research Network.
+She is an expert in consumer and community engagement and is adviser on health consumer affairs issues to several government taskforces and committees.
+Leanne is a member of the Australian Institute of Company Directors and the Australian Institute of Management and Leadership.
+She has qualifications in communications and business.

 Donna Hodgson